Bellman filtering and smoothing for state-space models: Main idea: Filtering using Bellman's principle

-\end{definition} The value function $V_{t}(\bm{a}_{t})$ depends on the data $\bm{y}_{1:t}$ (as indicated by the subscript $t$), which are considered fixed, and on its argument $\bm{a}_{t}$, which is a continuous variable in $\mathbb{R}^m$.
-Naturally, $\widetilde{\bm{a}}_{t|t}=\arg \max_{\bm{a}_t}V_t(\bm{a}_t)$, such that the last element of the mode~\eqref{mode estimator} can be recovered from the value function.
-Usefully, the value function~\eqref{value function} satisfies a recursive equation known as Bellman's equation.
+The value function $V_{t}(\cdot)$ encodes our knowledge of the state at time $t$, as indicated by the subscript, and depends on past and current data $\bm{y}_{1},\ldots,\bm{y}_t$, which are considered fixed, as well as on its argument $\bm{a}_{t}$, which is a continuous variable in $\mathbb{R}^m$.
+Naturally, ${\bm{a}}_{t|t}=\arg \max_{\bm{a}_t}V_t(\bm{a}_t)$, such that the last element of the mode~\eqref{mode estimator} can be recovered from the value function.
+Usefully, the value function~\eqref{value function} satisfies a forward recursive equation, known as Bellman's equation, which can be used for the purpose of filtering.